 A: The partial knee replacement surgery has a shorter recovery time, less post-operative pain, possibly less blood loss during surgery, and a smaller surgical wound than a full knee replacement.
 Your healthy bone and soft tissues are retained, so the range of motion and function are also better.

 A: An orthopaedic specialist will recommend a full knee replacement to patients with severe deformity, or severe degeneration of the joint, or very advanced arthritis.

 A: After a full knee replacement, physical therapy is very important to restore motion to the joint.
 In a few months, you will be able to walk and conduct all your activities as before, but you won’t be able to do high impact activities such as jumping or running.

-A: Many people believe that only injury can result in knee pain.
+A: Many people believe that only injury can result in knee joint pain.
 However, while injuries, such as sprains, strains and fractures do lead to knee pain; these are not the only cause for it.
-Arthritis, which is caused due to the weakening of bones, is another cause of knee pain.
+Arthritis, which is caused due to the weakening of bones, is another cause of knee joint pain.

 Additionally, other health conditions, such as the patellofemoral pain syndrome, which affects the patella in the knee, can result in immense pain.
 It is best to get examined by a doctor to ascertain the actual cause of your knee pain, especially if you have not had any injuries.

 Need an accurate diagnosis and treatment for your knee pain?
 Book an appointment with a Medcare specialist today